 There are normally 2 – 4 distinct spaces on a Google search results page.

-- On the right you may see a Business Identity.
-If the keywords you searched for closely match a Business name, Google will display that business’s information, including a photo, map location, contact information, hours, write a review button etc.
+On the right you may see a Business Identity.
+If the keywords you searched for closely match a Business name, Google will display that business’s information, including a photo, map location, contact information, hours, write a review button etc. This data comes from your Google My Business Account.

-- Below the paid ads you may see a map with few businesses listed.
+Below the paid ads, you may see a map with few businesses listed.
 If the keywords you searched for indicate that you’re looking for a type of business, Google will show a map.
-Also shown are the top matches on the map, t
+Also shown are the top matches on the map.
+The ranking in this area is mostly based on your Google My Business Account.

 Having a high budget will get you to the top of the Paid Ads section.
 When setting up your budget, Google will give you estimates of the amount per click that you’ll need to spend to get to the top of the first page of Paid Ads.